oplS16projects/LambdaExpress_Aliyu-And-Michael_Secure-Password-Storage/README.md

 Do your homework here: if you are pulling data from somewhere, actually go download it and look at it.
 Explain in some detail what your plan is for accomplishing the necessary processing.

-If you are using some other starting materails, explain what they are.
+If you are using some other starting materials, explain what they are.
 Basically: anything you plan to use that isn't code.

 ### Deliverable and Demonstration
 I will be handling the demonstration plan, how it will be presented and the power points.